brownpanthera/brownpanthera/readme.md

-### Hi there 👋 I'm [Ali/)
+### Hi there 👋 I'm [Ali)

 <!-- **brownpanthera/brownpanthera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hi, I'm Ali ✌️, a Full-Stack Web Developer and Tech Enthusiast.
+✌️, a Full-Stack Web Developer and Tech Enthusiast.
 Aside from that, I like to solve puzzles, socialize and attempt to get some good sleep😴.
 I hope to contribute to keeping an open web, develop apps, and building communities.
 Some languages I enjoy working with JavaScript (+NodeJS), PHP and SQL.

 <img align="right" width=420px alt="GIF" src="https://media.giphy.com/media/3ohhwNqFMnb7wZgNnq/giphy.gif" />